 Putting the humanity into IT leadership

 Deakin University’s Professional Practice degrees have been designed to give you the ability to lead with a ‘human’ touch.
-The online and fast-tracked Master of Information Technology Leadership can be completed in 12 months while you work, enhancing your capabilities through reflection and industry-based learning.
+The fast-tracked Master of IT Leadership online program can be completed in 12 months while you work, enhancing your capabilities through reflection and industry-based learning.